Ironwall Lexical Specification

 2. Keywords

-The formal specification uses the following keywords:
+The core syntax uses the following reserved syntactic words:

 3. Binding Syntax